-Having skipped Bangkok to avoid anxiety, despite my desire to see ping pong shows and experience awesome things like the Escape Break Experience – plus knowing it would be a great place for digital nomads and startups – I expected to find calm and peace in Pai, so that’s where I headed.
+Having skipped Bangkok to avoid anxiety, despite my desire to see ping pong shows plus knowing it would be a great place for digital nomads and startups – I expected to find calm and peace in Pai, so that’s where I headed.
 It didn’t hurt that many people had told me it was one of the best places to visit in Thailand.
 I decided to skip the islands as well, tossing out my Thailand travel guide along the way.
 I mean, it did mean missing cool things like the Maeklong Railway Market, but what can you do?
 We just can’t see it all.

 An anxiety attack isn’t exactly the first thing you think of when you imagine the sprawling mountains, and the peaceful life in a hammock in Pai, Thailand.
 But, if you’re me, this may be exactly what you’re in for.

 I’d been working my ass off.
 I mean seriously, I’d schedule when I needed to do this or that, attempting to work as much as humanly possible in order to save up for Myanmar.
 But at the end of my work day, instead of going for a walk, drinking some beers with some friends, or reading a book in my hammock, I’d just continue working on tomorrow’s to-do list.

 It was inevitable that I’d run out of steam.

 Back in my university days (which lasted all of a year and a half), I’d have to mentally make a note of when I’d worked enough for the day, and it was time to turn off my brain.
 The thing is, this brain doesn’t turn off too easily.
 That’s where weed came in handy, not as a recreational thing, but as a medicinal tool.
 It allowed me to shut off, relax, and have some much needed me time.